hl2vr/hl2vr.github.io/_pages/faq.md

 Woah, woah!
 Let's take this one game at a time.
 We're focusing on Half-Life 2 and its Episodes right now ([see below](#will-episode-1-and-2-be-supported) for details on those!).

-Portal 1 is the only other Valve title that is a viable option right now for multiple reasons, and while we do hope to make it happen, it won't happen for quite some time.
+Portal 1 is the only other Valve title that is a viable option right now for multiple reasons, and while we do hope to make it happen, it won't happen for quite some time, and it will only happen if Valve approves.

 <br />